terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/CSRF.txt

 .. warning::

-    When \ ``MultipartFilter``\  is used, the upload process is carried out before authentication/authorization is performed using \ ``springSecurityFilterChain``\ , thereby allowing unauthenticated/unauthorized user to carry out uploading (temporary file creation).
+    When \ ``MultipartFilter``\  is used, the upload process is carried out before performing authentication/authorization using \ ``springSecurityFilterChain``\ , thereby allowing unauthenticated/unauthorized user to carry out the uploading (temporary file creation).

 To use \ ``MultipartFilter``\ , following settings are recommended.